Peacock is free. It may be the streaming service's not-so-secret weapon

 Free trial vs. free tier

-None of Peacock's direct competitors offer a free tier, but many are leaning into free trials to let you check out their services before paying up.
-Apple TV Plus and HBO Max both offer seven-day free trials standard, and have deals giving certain people extended trial periods beyond a week.
+None of Peacock's direct competitors offers a free tier, but many are leaning into free trials to let you check out their services before paying up.
+Apple TV Plus and HBO Max both offer seven-day free trials standard and have deals giving certain people extended trial periods beyond a week.
 Even industry leader Netflix offers a month free to new members.

-Peacock is on the free trial bandwagon too.
-In addition to its limited free tier, Peacock unlocks an all-access pass to its full library if you pay.
-These premium levels cost $5 a month with advertising, or you can upgrade to an ad-free version for $10 a month.

-And after cost, the No. 2 reason people cancel a streaming subscription is because a free trial or discount just ran out, Westcott said.
+And after cost, the No. 2 reason people cancel a streaming subscription is that a free trial or discount just ran out, Westcott said.

 Ads, ads, ads

-Those trends have played out more dramatically for AVOD services, the ones that are always free with advertising like Pluto TV, Tubi and The Roku Channel.
-The average number of AVOD services people use now has doubled since shelter-in-place practices began, according to Activate, to 3.1 services per household from 1.5.
+Those trends have played out more dramatically for AVOD services, the ones that are always free with advertising like Pluto TV, Tubi and the Roku Channel.
+The average number of AVOD services people use now has doubled since shelter-in-place practices began, according to Activate, from 1.5 services per household to 3.1.

 The reason is that people actually don't hate ads with their streaming shows and movies, as long as there aren't too many.
-Consumers say they're willing to accept up to seven minutes of advertising per hour on a streaming service if it's free or cheaper than the paid subscription, Westcott said.
+Consumers say they're willing to accept up to seven minutes of advertising per hour on a streaming service if it's free or cheaper than it would be otherwise, Westcott said.

 That's way less advertising than people deal with on regular TV.
 Broadcast TV averages more than 14 minutes of advertising an hour, and cable averages more than 16 minutes, according to Nielsen data for January through May.

 Peacock plans to keep its load of advertising below the seven-minute breaking point, at about five minutes per hour.
 And it's generally at the lower end of current AVOD services.
-Tubi, for example, has about 4 to 6 minutes of ads per hour.
-But The Roku Channel has about 8 minutes, the company said in August.
+Tubi, for example, has about four to six minutes of ads per hour.
+The Roku Channel has about eight minutes, the company said in August.
 And CBS All Access said back in 2016 that its $6-a-month tier has about 12 minutes of commercials.
-(Note: CBS All Access is also owned by ViacomCBS, the parent company of CNET.)
+(Editors' note: CBS All Access is owned by ViacomCBS, the parent company of CNET.)

 In fact, the last time a streaming service had three tiers like Peacock's was way back in late 2015.
-Hulu, at the time, tried having three tiers -- a limited free level with ads, a paid tier with fewer ads and more content, and the priciest subscription with no ads at all.
-Hulu lasted about eight months before that free tier disappeared.
+Hulu, at the time, tried three tiers -- a limited free level with ads, a paid tier with fewer ads and more content, and the priciest subscription with no ads at all.
+Hulu's free tier lasted about eight months before it disappeared.

-But that doesn't mean Peacock's attempt at the same concept is doomed now.
-And Peacock's leadership is banking on its free tier to be the service's hero.
+That doesn't mean Peacock's attempt at the same concept is doomed.
+And Peacock's leadership is banking on its free tier to become the service's hero.

-"It's free: That's the big differentiator, and I don't know if everyone's connected all of those dots," said Matt Strauss, the chairman of Peacock, in an interview last month.
+"It's free: That's the big differentiator, and I don't know if everyone's connected all of those dots," Matt Strauss, chairman of Peacock, said in an interview last month.
 "Nobody has really done that."

 Discuss: Peacock is free.
 It may be the streaming service's not-so-secret weapon